Alfresco/docs-alfresco/digital-workspace/latest/install/tomcat.md

 7. Also in the `app.config.json` file, change the baseShareUrl property to be the same as your Alfresco Digital Workspace server and allocated port.
 For example:

-    `http://<appservername>:port/alfresco-digital-workspace-x.x.x` (`alfresco-digital-workspace-x.x.x` being the name of the war file)
+    `http://<appservername>:port/alfresco-digital-workspace-x.x.x` (`alfresco-digital-workspace-x.x.x` being the name of the WAR file)

    > **Note:** If Quickshare is disabled in Alfresco Content Services ignore this step.

-    To disable Quickshare, set `system.quickshare.enabled=false` in the \tomcat\shared\classes\alfresco-global.properties file.
+    To disable Quickshare, set `system.quickshare.enabled=false` in the `\tomcat\shared\classes\alfresco-global.properties` file.

     For more information, see [Using the alfresco-global.properties file]({% link content-services/latest/config/index.md %}#using-alfresco-globalproperties).

 8. Save the file.